ljunggren/boozang-fo/doc/data-types.md

 Properties
 ----------
 The property is a simple name-value pair, and can be referenced directly.
-For instance, a property username = boozang added on test-level, can be referenced {{$test.username}} (==boozang).
+For instance, a property username = boozang added on test-level, can be referenced {{$test.username}} (=boozang).
 Pro-tip: You can verify this in execution by printing it to your application console window by creating the following Javascript action $TW.console.log($test.username).

 Objects
 -------
-Objects in Boozang are the one-level sub-set of JSON objects and are dieal for grouping related data together.
-For instance, create the Object loginInfo and add username = boozang and password == p@ssw0rd.
+Objects in Boozang are the one-level sub-set of JSON objects and are ideal for grouping related data together.
+For instance, create the Object loginInfo and add username = boozang and password = p@ssw0rd.
 The data can be referenced by typing {{$test.loginInfo.username}} and {{$test.loginInfo.password}}.

 Array
 -----